FAQ, or questions no one asked

 Do you do commentaries yourself?

 - Yes.
 I don’t make it obvious which ones are mine because I don’t want people to feel this site is just meant to promote my commentaries.
-And it’s not Down in Front.
+And it’s not What Are You Doing, Movie?
 That’s just an ad.

 Is that really a picture of you on the front page?

 - No. That is a classical painting by Jan van Eyck.
-I look like a cross between Christopher Reeve and Skippy from Family Ties when both were in their prime, only pudgier these days.
+I look like a cross between Christopher Reeve and Skippy from Family Ties, only pudgier these days.

 How do you find all these commentaries?